Five Easy Ukulele Songs You Can Learn In One Day

 In this catchy Train song, we’ll start with the progression C, G, Am, F for the verse.
 Just strum each chord downwards four times.
 And for the chorus strum F and G eight times each.
 You could make the chorus fancier.
 After you strum the F eight times, strum the G twice, then C twice and back to G four times.
 Sounds complicated but it’s not.
 This is still very easy.
 It’s just that the first version is super easy.

-There are some great resources for learning the ukulele today.
-With just four chords you can easily learn five songs on a day.
+There are some great resources for learning the ukulele today; both for IOS and Android.
+With just four chords you can easily learn five songs in a day.
 And of course, you can do that in any instrument.
 It just won’t be as easy.
 How nice it is that the easiest chords on the uke also yield a massive amount of songs!
 We listed only five here, but there are many more that use just these four chords.
 Once you have them down you can move on to other ukulele songs that employ other chords.
 Feel free to leave a comment with the ukelele songs you’d like to learn.